JaGeo/LobsterPy/paper/paper.md

 - Extract features from LOBSTER calculation files to be used for ML studies
 - Perform automatic bonding analysis and plotting via inherent command line interface app.

-# Similar and Related software
+# Similar and Related Software
-LobsterPy can be seen to be similar in spirit to sumo [@Ganose2018], as both provide Python tools to analyze and visualize data related to the electronic structure that are based on ab initio calculations, .
-Other software packages that enable visualizing results specifically from the LOBSTER software are wxDragon[@wxdragon] and [@abipy].
-LobsterPy differs from these two packages by providing further analysis of the calculations, interpretable text summaries and featurizers for ML studies besides plotting the data.
+LobsterPy can be seen to be similar in spirit to sumo [@Ganose2018], as both provide Python tools to analyze and visualize data related to the electronic structure that are based on ab initio calculations.
+Other software packages that enable visualizing results specifically from the LOBSTER software are wxDragon[@wxdragon] and [@abipy].LobsterPy differs from these two packages by providing further analysis of the calculations, interpretable text summaries, and featurizers for ML studies besides plotting the data.

 # Availability
 _LobsterPy_ can also be found on [PyPI](https://pypi.org/project/lobsterpy/).
 Detailed software documentation,